 Verb phrases.

 Every verb phrase contains a verb.
 For example: laughs, arrived.

 Underline verb phrase.

 Fred ran.

 A young woman cried.

 The dog barked.

 The girl smiled.

 A verb phrase can consist of a verb plus a noun phrase, for example chased the ball.

 Underline the verb phrase in each of the sentences below.
 It may be helpful to find the verb and then the noun to go with it.

 We welcomed them.

 He created a masterpiece.

 Phil broke the cup.

 Sam and I left the house.

 We resent those comments.

 I read an interesting book.

 Samantha ordered soup.

 verb phrases can have linking verbs.

 John is the teacher.

 Underline the verb phrases.
 Here it will be a verb plus an adjective.

 The argument was silly.

 The dress felt comfortable.

 The children got excited.

 Your pie tastes delicious.

 Stephen became sick.

 Underline the verb phrase in each sentence below.
-It may be an action word alone or it will be followed by a noun phrase (for example, saw the dog.)
+It may be an action word

+alone or it will be followed by a noun phrase (for example, saw the dog.)

+Brandon was a radio engineer.

-Brandon was a radio enginner.
+Brandon was a radio engineer.
 The king sent a clear message.

+The king sent a clear message.

+The king sent a clear message.
 Those flowers look gorgeous.

+The king sent a clear message.
+Those flowers look gorgeous.
 We adore your lovely little girl.

-She grew impatient.

 Verb phrases can have prepositional phrases with them.
 For example: The Clark family lives around the corner.
 Lives-is the verb.
-Around the corner is the prepositional phrase.
+"Around the corner" is the prepositional phrase.